-We refer to accounting policy at note 3.2 "Investment in subsidiaries" on page 30 and Note 9 "Investments in subsidiaries" on page 48 of the financial statements.
+We refer to accounting policy at note 2.c) "Impairment of investments in subsidiaries" on page 25 and Note 9 "Investments in subsidiaries" on page 42 of the financial statements.

-As at December 31, 2018 investments in subsidiaries represent 97.64% of the total assets of the Company.
+As at December 31, 2019 investments in subsidiaries represent 95% of the total assets of the Company.
 These represent the conversion of loans receivable given to the Company's subsidiaries mainly, and represent investment of the Company in the underlying group and its underlying assets, which are investment properties.
 Recoverability of the investments in subsidiaries depend on the subsidiaries performances, thus management performs impairment assessment at each reporting date.